SuperOfficeDocs/superoffice-docs/docs/developer-portal/create-app/mirror-app.md

 ## About this template

-This template creates a custom database mirroring app configuration, it will ask for the public endpoint of your mirroring service URL.
+This template creates a database mirroring app configuration for one specific customer, it will ask for the public endpoint of your mirroring service URL.

 Required information to put into web.config of your mirroring service: